BNSC1/android-notes/README.md

 ## Debug

-adb: a CLI tool used to communicate with a device, can be used to debug or install apps
+adb: a CLI tool used to communicate with a device, can be used to debug, install apps, capture screenshots, record screen and transfer files

 App Inspection: can be used to inspect the in-app database and network usage